BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 * There is currently no support for multiple sidecar or embedded captions files with multiple locales.
 You may only provide a single captions file at this time.

 ### Advertising
+* We are investigating user interface issues in relation to advertising:
+** A progress bar artifact still visible if seeking past midroll ads, when the ad itself plays ** After a preroll ad plays, the scrubber will sometimes be set to a point in the player's progress bar equal to the duration of the ad itself.

 ### Digital Rights Management
 * There is no official support for DRM (Widevine, PlayReady, etc) in this beta.

-### Specific Devices Issues
+### Device- and OS Level-Specific Issues
+We are actively investigating a number of device- and OS Level-specific issues found in testing:
 * We have seen a number of problems with video loading and playback on Samsung devices running Android version 4.1 and 4.2.
-We are actively looking into these issues.
+* We have seen an issue where the video progress timer and video duration display do not load on devices running Android version 4.1.1.
+* We have seen issues where bringing the player back to the foreground (for example, after tapping the "Learn More" button when an ad is playing) can cause an application leak, which can in turn cause the video to restart.

 ## Reporting Bugs and Submitting Feedback